sensedeep/dynamodb-onetable/README.md

 * Safety options to prevent "rm -fr *".
 * No module dependencies.
 * Support for the AWS SDK v3.
-* Dynamic TypeScript declarations to validate APIs, parameters, returns, and schema entities.
+* TypeScript type inference from schema for full type validation on APIs, parameters, returns, and entities and attributes.

 ## Database Migrations